harry446/CS348-Project-Backend/README.md

 These APIs can be tested using tools like `Postman` or `Curl`.

+After launching the application, documentations can also be found here: `http://localhost:8080/swagger-ui.html `

 ### 1. Making a Booking
 Description: Create a new booking and update the `booking_num` in the users table to reflect the new booking count.